QuantConnect/Lean.Brokerages.Binance/README.md

 [Binance](https://www.binance.com/) was founded by Changpeng Zhao in 2017 with the goal to "increase the freedom of money globally".
 Binance provides access to trading Crypto through spot markets and perpetual Futures.
 They serve clients with no minimum deposit when depositing Crypto.
 Binance also provides an NFT marketplace, a mining pool, and services to deposit Crypto coins in liquidity pools to earn rewards.

+For more information about the Binance brokerage, see the [QuantConnect-Binance Integration Page](https://www.quantconnect.com/docs/v2/our-platform/live-trading/brokerages/binance).

 ## Using the Brokerage Plugin

 ### Deploying Binance with VSCode User Interace